 How can you protect the appliances in your home?

 Unfortunately, Central Indiana has some of the hardest water in America.
 Hard water causes stains, clogging, faded laundry, residue on dishes, and, as mentioned above, diminished life of your appliances.
 The best way to mitigate hard water is with a water softener.
 Water softeners literally soften water, by removing certain minerals.
-In most cases, this means excess calcium and other minerals, which are naturally occurring elements often found in well water, but also present in many municipal water supplies.
+In most cases, this means excess calcium and other minerals, which are naturally occurring elements often found in well water but are also present in many municipal water supplies.

-Salt water softeners extend the life of your appliances by stopping mineral deposit buildup.
+Saltwater softeners extend the life of your appliances by stopping mineral deposit buildup.
 They save households money, by using up to 50% less soap and detergents.
 Water softener systems keep your hair shiny and soft, keep your skin moisturized, keep your clothes brighter, and make taking showers more enjoyable.
 Soft water systems are gentle on plumbing and don’t cause rust damage in sinks, tubs, dishwashers, water heaters, and washing machines.